Troubleshoot

 Cannot open the OIC or Test Recorder on Linux

-Problem: On Linux, the OIC and Test Recorder do not start when you try to open them from the Eclipse UFT Developer menu or from a command line.
+Issue: On Linux, the OIC and Test Recorder do not start when you try to open them from the Eclipse Functional Testing for Developers menu or from a command line.

 Possible solution: To open the OIC or Test Recorder, make sure you are using a non-root user.